FedRAMP vs TX-RAMP

 CSPs can leverage their compliance with other frameworks to aid compliance with the other.

-For instance, the DIR accepts evidence of FedRAMP or StateRAMP authorization as a replacement for TX-RAMP certification.
+For instance, the DIR accepts evidence of FedRAMP certification or StateRAMP authorization as a replacement for TX-RAMP certification.

 Resources Needed for FedRAMP or TX-RAMP: